What Is Lead Generation? A Complete B2B Guide for 2026

 Frequently Asked Questions About Lead Generation

-Demand generation creates awareness and market interest across the buyer journey.
-Lead generation is the subset focused on capturing contact information and converting prospects into qualified pipeline.
+Demand generation creates broad market awareness and nurtures interest across the entire buyer journey.
+Lead generation is the subset focused on capturing contact information and converting that awareness into qualified pipeline.
+They work together but measure different outcomes: demand gen tracks reach and engagement; lead gen tracks captured contacts, MQL volume, and pipeline contribution.

-Customer referrals, product-led free trials, and targeted outbound consistently deliver the highest conversion rates, while content marketing and SEO generate the highest volume at the lowest cost per lead.
-Track attribution across your entire channel mix to understand what drives revenue, not just volume.
+Customer referrals, product-led trials, and targeted outbound consistently top conversion rates.
+Content and SEO drive volume at the lowest cost per lead.
+Track attribution across your entire channel mix to understand what drives revenue, not just volume, and weight your investment accordingly.